pablerass/talk-from-plumber-to-porcelain/NOTES.md

     * Show references in history.
     * Talk about detached head. _*Draw example*_.

+    * _*Show objects data model with refs*_.

 1. Repository, staging area and working directory.
     * Only way to interchange files between working directory and repository.
     * _*Draw commands while examples with arrows*_
     * Examples:
+        * Already seen:
-        * Already seen write to staging area from working directory.
+            * Write to staging area from working directory.
+            * Write trees from staging area.
+        * Read tree into staging area.
+        * Checkout to working directory.
         * Join read from index with refs.
             * `checkout`
             * `reset`